Tbanks9/sei-group-project/README.md

 ## Wins

 The Offers feature is posbbibly the most complex part of Chow Vow, and getting it to communicate between different users without a relationship-orientated backend was a challenge for the team.
 One of the original features we wanted to include in our MVP was "Messages", where you can effectively communicate in a Whatsapp style environment privately.
-We looked into using Socket.io, but given the timescale we decided to srop the feature all together.
+We looked into using Socket.io, but given the timescale we decided to scrap the feature all-together.

 Being able to complete the Offer functionality and have this as a brilliant alternative was a huge win for us as a team.